Skip to content

 Brochure “UNESCO and ASSITEJ”, National Commission of UNESCO USA, 1972.

-The 4th World Congress of ASSITEJ was divided into two parts and took place in 1972 under the motto “What is Creative Dramatics” in Canada and the USA.
+The 4th World Congress of ASSITEJ was divided into two parts, and took place in 1972 in Canada and the USA, under the motto “What is Creative Dramatics”.
 On this occasion, the brochure “UNESCO and ASSITEJ” was published, depicting the relationship between the two associations.
-It was the first congress organized outside Europe.
-The Congress was opened by the then President of ASSITEJ Konstantin Shakh-Azizov (USSR).
+It was the first congress organised outside Europe.
+The Congress was opened by the then President of ASSITEJ, Konstantin Shakh-Azizov (USSR).
 At the Congress, Nat Eek (USA) was appointed as Shakh-Azizov’s successor.
 In total, over 500 representatives from 25 nations attended the congress.
 The official invitation made it possible for many representatives from Eastern European countries to enter the USA for the first time.

 1975